phaserjs/phaser/README.md

 Test Suite
 ----------

 Phaser comes with an ever growing Test Suite.
 Personally we learn better by looking at small refined code examples, so we create lots of them to test each new feature we add.
 Inside the Tests folder you'll find the current set.
-If you write a particuarly good test then please send it to us.
+If you write a particularly good test then please send it to us.

 The tests need running through a local web server (to avoid file access permission errors from your browser).